SimonLi12342/friendly-invention/rules.md

 ## How will will communicate difficulties with a task assigned to us
+Trivial ones can be discussed on GroupMe.
+Group meetings can be scheduled for tougher ones.
+Use lab hours and office hours if we cannot solve the problem ourselves.

 ## How we will back up each other to ensure that deadlines are not missed